Alan McCormack: International career

 McCormack's first exposure to international football came at schoolboy level.
 Injury to Darren Potter saw McCormack called up to the Republic of Ireland under-19 team for three 2003 European U19 Championship second qualifying round matches in May 2003.
 He failed to make the squad for the first two matches against England and Switzerland, but started the third match against Slovenia, which resulted in a 2–0 win.

 Style of play

 The Coventry Telegraph described McCormack as "a no-nonsense tough-tackling midfielder who is prepared to put his body in places others wouldn't.
 He has a similar style of play to fellow countryman Roy Keane and while he has not quite reached the same level as the former Manchester United skipper, he has adopted the same dogged and determined style of football".

 Coaching career

 McCormack began taking his coaching badges in late September 2014 and hinted that he is interested in entering coaching and management after his playing career is over.
 Following his retirement from playing, McCormack returned to Luton Town as an academy coach in October 2021.

+McCormack became first team coach at Leyton Orient in June, 2024.